haneyr/bq-academy-datagov-lab/README.md

 **[View Notebook](./02%20-%20Export%20Metadata.ipynb)**

 **What You'll Learn:**
-- Export Dataplex Universal Catalog metadata to Google Cloud Storage
+- Exporting Dataplex metadata to Cloud Storage
-- Create BigQuery external tables with Hive partitioning over exported metadata
+- Creating BigQuery external tables over the exported metadata
-- Build JavaScript UDFs to parse complex nested JSON structures
+- Writing JavaScript UDFs to parse nested JSON
-- Create unnested views for simplified metadata querying
+- Building views for easier metadata queries
-- Analyze metadata using SQL for governance insights
+- Analyzing metadata with SQL

-**Business Value:**
+**Why This Matters:**
-Organizations often need to analyze their metadata at scale to answer questions like "Which datasets haven't been updated in 6 months?" or "How many tables are missing data owners?"
-This notebook shows how to:
+Sometimes you need to answer questions about your data estate at scale, like "Which datasets haven't been updated in months?" or "What percentage of our tables have owners assigned?"
+This notebook shows you how to export your metadata and analyze it in BigQuery, which makes it easy to build governance dashboards or integrate with BI tools.
-- Export metadata for offline analysis and reporting
-- Integrate metadata with BI tools like Looker Studio or Data Canvas
-- Track metadata coverage and documentation gaps
-- Monitor data estate growth and evolution over time
-- Build custom governance dashboards

-This enables data governance teams to measure and improve their metadata quality systematically.

 ---